SANElibDevTeam/SANElib/README.md

 20. Create a new folder under lib with the name of your implementation.

 21. Create a new folder "sql_templates" in your implementation folder.
+Make a separate .py file for all database types the algorithm supports.

 22. Create your main python file (e.g. "implementation_x").